 What is schedule compliance?

 Schedule compliance is a maintenance metric used for determining productivity and the effectiveness of scheduled maintenance processes.
-Schedule compliance measures the percentage of time that scheduled work orders are completed over a period of time.
+Schedule compliance measures the percentage of work orders completed on or before the due date over a given period of time.

 Organizations that are committed to measuring the effectiveness of their scheduled maintenance process use schedule compliance as a performance metric.
 Maintenance activities are typically scheduled over the course of one week and schedule compliance is measured over the same period, although time periods may vary by organization.
 It is critical that managers create a formal process that promotes periodic review of results and open discussion for areas of improvement.